msillano/sonoff_watering/README.md

 # sonoff_watering
-Complete DIY project of an irrigation timer, better than many commercial timers

 Tired of changing the terrace irrigation timer every 2 years, I decided to design a timer: obviously IoT and based on MQTT.